leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: retinaltear-treatment_general-retina
 - How is retinal tear treated?
+- How to repair retinal tear
 - I have a retinal tear, what should I do?
 - Do retinal tears need laser?
 - What is the treatment for retinal tears?
 - What should I do if I have a retinal tear?
 - Can retinal tear heal on its own?
 - How is retinal tear treated?
+- How to repair retinal tear
 - Do I need surgery for retinal tear?
 - Can a retinal tear stick back on its own?
 - Can I delay treatment for retinal tear?